-- 80 2023; Sane et al., 2023; Perezhogin et al., 2023b).
-This follows on early ideas in the context of climate model parameterization (e.g., Schneider et al., 2017; Rasp et al. 2018).
-Similarly, equation discovery has proven successful to infer the functional form of such SGS ocean parameterization schemes (Zanna and Bolton, 2020, 2021; Perezhogin et al., 2023a).
+- (e.g., Schneider et al., 2017; Rasp et al. 2018).
+Similarly, equation discovery has proven successful to infer the functional form 70 of such SGS ocean parameterization schemes (Zanna and Bolton, 2020, 2021; Perezhogin et al., 2023a).
 A longer list of related efforts exists for numerical weather prediction and has been reviewed by Dueben et al. (2021) and Boualègue et al. (2024).
-These surrogates, mostly some form of neural networks, have been trained on (i.e., fit to) what are considered simulations of - 85 much higher fidelity where these processes are resolved (e.g., large eddy simulations).
-Related efforts aim at learning improved parameterizations from online bias correction or analysis increments incurred in sequential data assimilation (e.g., Gregory et al., 2023, 2024; Storto et al., 2024).
+These surrogates, mostly some form of neural networks, have been trained on (i.e., fit to) what are considered simulations of much higher fidelity where these processes are resolved (e.g., large eddy simulations).
+Related efforts aim at learning improved - parameterizations from online bias correction or analysis increments incurred in sequential data assimilation (e.g., Gregory et 75 al., 2023, 2024; Storto et al., 2024).
 Rapid progress is expected on this front in the coming years.

-A second important application of hybrid approaches is the desire to replace specific numerical algorithms within PDE-based models by surrogate models, to accelerate the simulation's time-to-solution.
-Studies exist within the generic field of

-- 90 computational fluid dynamics (Kochkov et al. (2021) and atmospheric modelling (Arcomano et al., 2023; Kochkov et al., 2024), and with ocean-specific applications currently underway, Most of these take advantage of the concept of differentiable programming (Gelbrecht et al., 2023; Shen et al., 2023; Zhang et al., 2023; Sapienza et al., 2024).
-The underlying idea is to be able to generate code for the derivative of the physical model, in particular the adjoint model that enables efficient "online" (or "full model") learning of model parameters (or neural network weights). - 95 There is a strong conceptual correspondence between machine learning and data assimilation (e.g., Abarbanel et al., 2018).
-This provides various opportunities for embedding ML approaches within operational data assimilation workflows deployed in ocean prediction.
+A second important application of hybrid approaches is the desire to replace specific numerical algorithms within PDE-based models by surrogate models to accelerate the simulation's time-to-solution.
+Studies exist within the generic field of computational fluid dynamics (Kochkov et al. (2021) and atmospheric modelling (Arcomano et al., 2023; Kochkov et al., 2024), and with ocean-specific applications currently underway.
+Most of these take advantage of the concept of differentiable 80 programming (Gelbrecht et al., 2023; Shen et al., 2023; Zhang et al., 2023; Sapienza et al., 2024).
+The underlying idea is to be able to generate code for the derivative of the physical model, in particular the adjoint model that enables efficient "online" (or "full model") learning of model parameters (or neural network weights).

+- There is a strong conceptual correspondence between machine learning and data assimilation (e.g., Abarbanel et al., 2018).
+This provides various opportunities for embedding ML approaches within operational data assimilation workflows deployed 85 in ocean prediction.
 Examples in ocean modeling so far are largely restricted to "toy problems" (such as the "Lorenz 96 model") or reduced-order versions of Earth system models but targeting eventual applications for ocean prediction (Bocquet et al., 2020; Brajard et al., 2021; Penny et al., 2022).
-The use of hybrid DA/ML approaches, be it in the context of ensemble - 100 DA or adjoint-based methods (e.g., 4DVar) presents substantial algorithmic hurdles (e.g., availability of a differentiable dynamical core in the context of adjoint-based DA), which explains the relative paucity of such studies to date compared to purely data-driven methods.
+The use of hybrid DA/ML approaches, be it in the context of ensemble DA or adjoint-based methods (e.g., 4DVar) presents substantial algorithmic hurdles (e.g., availability of a differentiable - dynamical core in the context of adjoint-based DA), which explains the relative paucity of such studies to date compared to 90 purely data-driven methods.

-2.2 Purely data-driven models; replacing numerical simulations with surrogate models
+2.2 Purely data-driven models: replacing numerical simulations with surrogate models

-Over the last decade, with the acceleration of AI based solutions in other fields, a number of approaches to model the

-105 atmosphere and ocean using different hard AI have been developed.
+Over the last decade, with the acceleration of AI based solutions in other fields, a number of approaches to model the atmosphere and ocean using different hard AI have been developed.
 The overwhelming majority of these cases have so far been realized in weather prediction or computational fluid dynamics.

-2.2,1 Deterministic applications in weather prediction
+2.2.1 Deterministic applications in weather prediction

 Arguably, the field of data-driven weather forecasting has seen the strongest advances over the last five years, or so.
-This is a strong incentive for providing a very brief review organized in terms of approaches as a function of underlying "blocks" of
+This is a strong incentive for providing a very brief review organized in terms of approaches as a function of underlying "blocks" of ML architectures employed.
+In a number of cases these architectural blocks are being combined.
+For example, the European